Community Advisory Liaisons

 Officer Homayoun Nabizadeh

 Officer Homayoun Nabizadeh immigrated from Iran to the United States in 1978.
 In 1980, he graduated from Patrick Henry High School in San Diego.
-He later obtained a Bachelor of Science degree in Criminal Justice from San Diego State University and an Associate's degree in Mathematics from Grossmont College.
+He later obtained a Bachelor of Science Degree in Criminal Justice from San Diego State University and an associate’s degree in mathematics from Grossmont College.
 He joined SDPD in March of 1990.
-He worked as a patrol officer in various divisions.
-He also worked as part of the Border Suppression Team and was a Field Training Officer.
-He is currently working at the Multi-Cultural Community Relations Office as the Liaison to the Islamic, Arab-American, and South West Asian Communities of San Diego.
+He worked as a patrol officer in various divisions and was a Field Training Officer for over a decade.
+In 2012, as a collateral duty, he volunteered to be an outreach officer for the Islamic, Arab American, and Southwest Asian Communities of San Diego.
+He joined the Multi-Cultural Community Relations Office in 2016 as an official liaison to the community.
+He was able to expand his outreach and assist with the other communities in San Diego.

-Detective Rohullah Saleha has been with the San Diego Police Department as a Police Officer since October 2014.
+Sergeant Rohullah Saleha has been with the San Diego Police Department as a Police Officer since October 2014.
 He is one of the department’s liaisons to the Arab-American and Islamic communities in San Diego.
-Detective Saleha was born in Afghanistan.
-Detective Rohullah Saleha was a refugee from Afghanistan and settled in San Diego in 2001 with his family.
+Sergeant Rohullah Saleha was born in Afghanistan.
+Sergeant Rohullah Saleha was a refugee from Afghanistan and settled in San Diego in 2001 with his family.
 He is a fluent Farsi, Dari, Hindi, and Urdu speaker.
-He attended San Diego State University graduating with a bachelor’s degree in Economics.
+He attended San Diego State University, graduating with a bachelor’s degree in Economics.
 He later graduated from the San Diego Regional Police Academy.
 He later obtained a master’s degree in Business Administration from National University.

-Detective Saleha is very active in the Arab-American and the Islamic communities in San Diego County, especially in working to build trust and respect between law enforcement and the community.
-His prior assignments include working as a patrol officer in Northern Division and Central Division, Juvenile Services, and serving as a Detective at Central and Southern area stations.
-Detective Saleha is currently assigned to Southern Division.
+Sergeant Rohullah Saleha is very active in the Arab-American and the Islamic communities in San Diego County, especially in working to build trust and respect between law enforcement and the community.
+His prior assignments include working as a patrol officer in Northern Division and Central Division, Juvenile Services, serving as a Detective at Central and Southern area stations, and serving as a Sergeant at Southeastern Division.

-Detective Saleha is a member of the Pan-Pacific Law Enforcement Association (PANPAC), which supports its members on the department and builds partnerships with the community.
+Sergeant Rohullah Saleha is a member of Pan-Pacific Law Enforcement Association (PANPAC), which supports its members on the department and builds partnerships with the community.

-Detective Saleha is the first Afghan police officer to be promoted to the rank of Detective in the San Diego Police Department.
+Sergeant Rohullah Saleha is the first Afghan police officer to be promoted to the rank of Sergeant in the San Diego Police Department.

 Asian & Pacific Islander